zarguirayen/Neural-network-for-extreme-value-copula/README.md

 ```'link```

-This repository contains the complete Python code and analysis pipeline for the paper: **"Title of the paper"**.
+This repository contains the complete Python code and analysis pipeline for the paper: **"Neural Estimation of Extreme-Value Copulas for Modeling Spatial Drought Dependence and Economic Impact"**.

 The project introduces and validates a novel semi-parametric methodology for estimating the Pickands dependence function of bivariate extreme value copulas using a purpose-built neural network.